Home

 Derek Sanderson's Sachiko's with Fostex FE206eS-R

-Inspired by the unflagging support to the DIY community of people such as Greg Monfort, Terry Cain, Ron Clarke, Martin King, and the great number of DIY forums that have created a fertile place for the DIY community to gain the support & help of others around the world, and provide for the healthy cross-fertilization of ideas that is bringing about the renaissance of people building their own HiFi.
+This site inspired by the unflagging support to the DIY community of people such as Greg Monfort, Terry Cain, Ron Clarke, Martin King, and the great number of DIY forums that have created a fertile place for the DIY community to gain the support & help of others around the world, and provide for the healthy cross-fertilization of ideas that is bringing about the

 Here you will find: